 Mr. MORIMOTO Gen, a painter and professor at Kyoto University of the Arts, has been expressing the spirituality that resides in familiar motifs while expanding his range of expression to include prints, oil paintings, and drawings.
 In recent years, he has won awards at international art exhibitions overseas, and his abilities have been highly acclaimed.
 We interviewed Mr. MORIMOTO, a recipient of the 9th TAKIFUJI Art Award (1988, now the International TAKIFUJI Art Award), about his thoughts on his work.

-（Interviewer: NAGATA Akiko, Date of interview: Augusta 2019, First appearance “The International Takifuji Art Awards 40 year’s Anniversary (published in 2020)”）
+（Interviewer: NAGATA Akiko, Date of interview: August 2019, First appearance “The International Takifuji Art Awards 40 year’s Anniversary (published in 2020)”）

 A mentor who flipped the switch in my life